Things Fall Apart (album): Retrospect

 AllMusic critic Steve Huey hailed Things Fall Apart as "one of the cornerstone albums of alternative rap", believing that it was "the point where the Roots' tremendous potential finally coalesced into a structured album that maintained its focus from top to bottom".
 Writing for The Root in 2018, Panama Jackson described "Act Too (The Love of My Life)" as "one of the best beats in hip-hop history...it's so ethereal and beautiful and fit perfectly with the verses".

+In 2007, the album was featured in The Guardians "1000 Albums to Hear Before You Die" list.
 In 2020, the album was ranked number 416 on Rolling Stones list of the 500 Greatest Albums of All Time.
+In 2022, Rolling Stone ranked the album number 51 in their list of the 200 greatest hip-hop albums of all time.
+In 2024, the album was ranked number 81 in Billboards list of the greatest rap albums of all time.
+In a 2025 poll by Pitchfork readers, the album was ranked number 44 on their list of the best rap albums of all time.

 Track listing

 All tracks produced by The Grand Wizzards, except where noted.